 Maryanne Levine is a full-time elementary school teacher with the Chippewa Valley School District who was elected to the Michigan Education Association board of directors.
 The district releases her from teaching responsibilities so that she can deal 100 percent with union issues.
 But Chippewa Valley still pays for $103,807 of Levine’s $145,117 total compensation.
 The union pays the remaining $41,310.

 Larry Schulte, another of the district’s full-time elementary teachers, is allowed to spend half of his time involved in union business.
 Chippewa Valley pays $104,480 of his $125,135 total compensation.
 The union pays the remaining $20,655.

 Statewide, there are 39 school districts that paid teachers to work at least half their time on union activities, with 25 of those districts paying for full release time.
 These 39 districts combined to pay at least $2.7 million to cover the costs of teachers who work on union business.
 Two weeks ago, the MEA sent a survey to its membership that included a request to seek approval to initiate a “work stoppage.”
 Teacher strikes are illegal in Michigan.

 Michigan Capitol Confidential sent a Freedom of Information Act request for the details of the arrangements between school districts and their local union officials.

-Taylor School District pays Jeffrey Woodford $96,419 in total compensation and allows him to spend 75 percent of his time on union business.
+Taylor School District pays Wayne Woodford $96,419 in total compensation and allows him to spend 75 percent of his time on union business.
 The other 25 percent of the time he teaches at Truman High School.
 Linda Moore is a middle school science teacher in Taylor with $88,016 in total compensation, and she is allowed to spend 50 percent of her time on union business.